COSMETICS, BODY CARE AND HOME CARE PRODUCT SAFETY

 Some brands of lipstick still contain lead.
 This should be outlawed because lead is very toxic.
 Ideally, do not use lipstick.
 It is not needed.
 If you must, then use an all-natural product from the health food store.

-Use as little makeup as possible, as it all clogs the skin somewhat.
-If you follow a nutritional balancing program, you will develop a healthy glow and will need it less.
+Use as little makeup as possible.
+It is all sexy and it all clogs the skin somewhat.
+If you follow a development program, you will develop a healthy glow and will not need makeup.
 The Dr. Hauschka products are good, but very costly.

 Lotions.
 Try not to use lotions on your skin, or use them very sparingly.
 If you use a near infrared lamp sauna every day, your skin will definitely improve on its own.
 This occurs even better and faster if you use the sauna twice daily, not once.